Inference of Causal Effects when Control Variables are Unknown: Results

-While setting $\dagTolerance=0$ yields exact \DAG-matrices, it also renders the problem ill-suited for inference, since $\semCoeffMatSet_0$ is nonconvex, it has an empty interior, and constraint qualification do not hold, as proven in Lemma \ref{lemma:nonconvexWset} below.
-This case invalidates standard inference techniques based on M-estimators such as \eqref{eq:def:thetan}, since the asymptotic analysis typically requires convexity of the tangent cone at the optimum \cite{geyer_asymptotics_1994,shapiro_asymptotics_2000}.
-Indeed, this is not fulfilled at most points in the set $\semCoeffMatSet_0$.
-To provide a tractable analysis, we consider $\dagTolerance>0$ below and expect almost-identification when $\dagTolerance$ is small by building upon the following result. \begin{lemma} If the minimizer $\mEstParameterTrue$ in \eqref{eq:def:theta0} is unique and bounded, then there is a value of $\dagToleranceMax$ such that the minimum is obtained at the boundary $\hFun(\matop(\mEstParametrization\mEstParameterTrue)) = \dagTolerance$ for all $\dagTolerance < \dagToleranceMax$. \end{lemma} \begin{proof} First, assume that the mimimizer of \eqref{eq:def:theta0} is not bounded.
+While setting $\dagTolerance=0$ yields exact \DAG-matrices, it also renders the problem ill-suited for inference.
+The set $\semCoeffMatSet_0$ is nonconvex, has an empty interior, and constraint qualification does not hold (see Lemma~\ref{lemma:nonconvexWset} in the supplementary material).
+Therefore, convex optimization methods, barrier methods, and any method based on first-order optimality will be invalid.
+Asymptotic analysis of M-estimation typically requires convexity of the tangent cone at the optimum, and that the optimal point is stationary even under the unconstrained formulation \citep{geyer_asymptotics_1994,shapiro_asymptotics_2000}, but neither of these assumptions are fulfilled at most points in the set $\semCoeffMatSet_0$.
+To provide a tractable analysis, we consider $\dagTolerance>0$ below and expect almost-identification when $\dagTolerance$ is small.
+We start with a technical lemma. \begin{lemma} The minimizer $\mEstParameterTrue$ in \eqref{eq:def:theta0} is bounded.
+If it is also unique, then there is a value of $\dagToleranceMax$ such that the minimum is obtained at the boundary $\hFun(\matop(\mEstParametrization\mEstParameterTrue)) = \dagTolerance$ for all $\dagTolerance < \dagToleranceMax$. \end{lemma} \begin{proof} First, assume that the mimimizer of \eqref{eq:def:theta0} is not bounded.
 In that case, there is a sequence of feasible points $t_n$ such that $\norm{t_n} \to \infty$, and $\E [\mEstLoss_{t_n}(\semVector)] $ is decreasing.
 This is not possible, since $\mEstLoss_t(\semVector)$ is a positive definite quadratic in $t$.
 We have established the boundedness $\norm{\mEstParameterTrue} < B$, for some $B$.